 White kitchen countertops are so important to many a kitchen design’s success.
-They balance out the darkness, give a fresh feel to a wood kitchen island, or create a clean backdrop across a large island.
+They balance out the darkness, give a fresh feel to a wood kitchen island, or create a clean backdrop across a large island or stretch of countertops.

 What are your choices for white kitchen countertops?
-Consider this your style guide as I take you through 9 options for different budgets so you can find which one is right for you!
+Consider this your style guide as I take you through 10 options for different budgets so you can find which one is right for you.

 1. White Laminate Kitchen Countertops

-Laminate is your most affordable option.
-If you are working on a tight budget but wanting light and bright countertops, take a close look at white laminate kitchen countertops.
+Laminate is your most affordable option right off the bat!
+If you are working on a tight budget but want light and bright countertops, take a close look at white laminate kitchen countertops.

 I love how Kate of Centsational Style used a marble lookalike laminate countertop and had it fabricated stopping at the wall (like with stone).
 This adds to the look of marble.

 Laminate is easy to clean with a simple wipe down, but they can scratch and scuff.
 There are some newer laminate kitchen countertops that claim to be scratch resistant.
 All laminates do not resist heat.

 You can find laminate options at big box places like Lowes- but you can find even cheaper options at IKEA!
 Short of attempting a DIY, laminate is easily the most affordable option for white countertops.